 Best for Curly Hair: Drybar The Brush Crush Heated Straightening Brush

 Can’t make it to the salon chain for a blowout?
 Try Drybar's hot brush, a favorite of Holly Rhue, Byrdie associate editor.
-The smoothing paddle brush that works wonders on even the curliest, kinkiest of hair.
+The smoothing paddle brush works wonders on even the curliest, kinkiest of hair.
 It heats up to 450 degrees Fahrenheit, the same max temperature as many flat irons, and is made to be used similarly—passed slowly through dry sections of hair.
 (FYI, you’ll still need to blow dry before using this one.)
 Still, satisfied Sephora customers rave about how much faster it works than traditional straighteners, and it also has ionic technology to help further tamp down frizz and increase shine.
 Plus, the digital controls let you lower the temperature if your hair is fine or damaged.

 Best for Second-Day Styling: GHD Glide Professional Performance Hot Brush